Cabinet set to meet to discuss possibility of Covid-19 restrictions

 Ireland has so far confirmed one case of the new variant.

-Justice Minister Helen McEntee confirmed on Friday morning that the new testing regime, due to commence on Friday, had been postponed.
+Justice Minister Helen McEntee said that the new testing regime, due to begin on Friday, had been postponed.

-“I think people will appreciate that a number of departments are involved here,” Ms McEntee said.
+Ms McEntee also said she expects Cabinet to make a decision later on whether restrictions will be brought in.

-“It takes time, where you have to engage and make sure that the regulations are correct,” she told RTE radio.
+“I have only just received the letter, so without commenting about what is in it, we’re going to discuss that now with Nphet and others and then we’ll obviously have a Cabinet meeting at 3pm,” the minister added.

 On Thursday, chief medical officer Dr Tony Holohan said: “We are beginning to see stabilisation in a range of key indicators of incidence of Covid-19.